ilovelll/cryptocoinprice/README.md

 # CryptoCoinPrice README

-Another one extention for visual studio code to show the value of cryptocurrency you looking for.
+Another one extention for visual studio code to show the value of cryptocurrency like Bitcoin, Ethereum, Litecoin, XMR etc.
+This extention can be found at [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ilovelll.cryptocoinprice).
 ## Features

 This extention use WebSocket API by [cryptocompare.com](https://www.cryptocompare.com/api/#introduction).
 All supported coins can be found in [cryptocompare.com](https://www.cryptocompare.com/api/#introduction).